 - 1. "I'll Be Ever'where-Wherever You Look': A Race-Centered Critique of Labor in Grapes of Wrath and Lunar Braceros," Lydia Burleson, Stanford University - 2.
-"The Burden of Southwestern Literature," Susan Osteen, University of South Carolina - 3.
 "A Dying Breed?
 Settler Erasure and Lasting Appropriation in The Last Cowboys" Travis Franks, Utah State University